 Angioplasty and stents.
 In angioplasty, the surgeon will access the carotid arteries by going through an artery in the groin so that they can carefully and safely navigate up to the carotid arteries in the neck with a catheter attached to a balloon.
 The balloon can then be inflated in order to enlarge the narrowed arteries.
 A stent is then placed inside the artery for support and to keep the blood flowing.

-Even with the best treatment, recovery from stroke may take time.
+Even with the best treatments for ischemic stroke, recovery may take time.
 If you or a loved one has suffered a stroke and needs in-home care services, contact Specialty Care Services, one of the top home health agencies in Washington, D.C. and the surrounding areas.
 We are available 24 hours a day, seven days a week for more information and to share how our caring, well-trained team can help.